-White tiles accented by black grout can give your home a sophisticated and modern look.
-While this color scheme is undeniably elegant, it’s important to consider the pros and cons before installing black grout with white tile in your home.
+White tiles accented by black grout can make your tiles stand out, creating a striking and modern look.
+While this color scheme is undeniably bold, it’s important to consider the pros and cons before adding black grout with white tile and other tile colors in your home.

-So if you’re thinking about black grout for your next bathroom design or kitchen backsplash, I am sharing all the pros and cons of choosing black grout and how to take care of it properly.
+So if you’re thinking about black grout for your next bathroom design or kitchen backsplash, I am sharing all the pros and cons of choosing black grout and how to properly take care of it.

 White Tile with Black Grout

-With the popularity of Farmhouse style trends, the use of black grout is becoming commonplace in some household kitchen remodels and bathroom renovations.
+Black grout is becoming commonplace in many kitchen remodels and bathroom renovations.
 Black grout works well with just about any tile pattern, including classic white subway tiles, white mosaic tiles, and herringbone tiles.
 It can also be used on the bathroom shower tile, kitchen tiled backsplash, and bathroom floor.

 This dark grout contrasts nicely with lighter-colored tiles such as subway tiles and mosaic tiles.
-White subway tiles with black grout are my favorite as this look is not only trendy but it is simplistic yet sophisticated, and it will continue to look great over time.
+White subway tile with black grout is my favorite, as it is simplistic yet sophisticated and will continue to look great over time.

 It’s almost impossible to see dirt on black grout (but that doesn’t mean it’s not dirty).
 The fact that you can’t really see the dirt through black grout makes it most appealing.
 Black grout has a way of masking any evidence of dirt.